 You’ll soon arrive at the pretty village of Zuheros with its 9th-century, Moorish castle perched on a limestone crag, proudly guarding the fertile lands below.
 The village is engulfed by magnificent limestone cliffs which seemingly contort themselves into wonderful shapes.
 Zuheros will be your home for the night.
 Today’s relatively short ride should leave you with plenty of time to spend the afternoon visiting the Cueva de los Murcielagos, a bat cave with fascinating paintings, prehistoric skeletons and geological formations (we recommend that you book online a week ahead to avoid disappointment).

 From Zuheros you’ll pick up the Via Verde del Aceite, a cycle way which drops through olive groves to Baena.
 The intoxicating scent of olive pressing fills the air, and if you‘re lucky you may see some olive pressing in action!
 Baena is at the centre of the olive oil industry and you’ll likely see some hand pickers labouring over ancient trees, as well as modern pneumatic shakers harvesting the fruit with ease.

 Leaving Baena behind, it’ll become ever clearer that you‘re in northern Andalucia, with olive groves lining the roads and horizons – it’s an incredible sight.
 No wonder Spain is the undisputed leader in olive oil production as they have 2.4 million hectares dedicated to it, producing over 1 million tonnes of oil annually!
-Your accommodation for the evening is an old olive farm which has been renovated into a hotel, an ideal place to relax in the late afternoon sunshine.

 Before heading out today, please stock up with supplies and particularly water, as there may not always be an opportunity to buy water en-route.